ramijavi/Web_Application_Final_Project/README.md

-Web Application Programming Final Project
+Web Application Programming (CIS 371) Final Project.
 Authors: Joseph Seder, Jacob Mccloughan & Javier Ramírez

+For this project our team will use all the skills and knowledge of web application programming acquired throughout the semester to implement a survey application that uses the BlackBoard API, where users can create and answer questions.
+The data created from this surveys will be stored in a SQL database and will be displayed in a user-friendly way.

 These are the minium requirements for this project: